About Chef Kevin Warren

-Chef Kevin Warren is currently catering for the Emmy award winning NBC’s The Voice Tailgate.
+Chef Kevin Warren is currently featured in Ebony magazine and has recently catered for the Emmy award winning NBC’s The Voice Tailgate.
 He’s appeared in episodes of America’s Test Kitchen on PBS.
 As a Test Cook for ATK Cook’s Illustrated magazine in Boston, he was frequently filmed working in the kitchen for the 2011 season’s shows.

 Before launching his private chef, cooking classes and catering service he assisted in the opening of Little Fork Restaurant, Hollywood, and also served as Executive Chef for the development and opening months of Daddy O’s Restaurant San Francisco.

 I started cooking at a very young age.
 My mother and grandmother taught me how to season meat, prep and cut veggies for meals, and they talked to me about how things should taste, and what to look for in flavoring dishes.